patricksurry/TaliForth2/docs/manual.md

 Tali Forth uses `evaluate` to load high-level Forth words from the file `forth_words.fs` and, if present, any extra, user-defined words from `user_words.fs`.
-The code in these files has all comments removed and all whitespace replaced with a single splace between words.
+The code in these files has all comments removed and all whitespace replaced with a single space between words.
 This minimized version is assembled directly into the ROM image as a string that will be evaluated at startup.